svndco/deckpilot/OSC_COMMANDS.md

 Destination: 127.0.0.1:8014
 ```

-**Note**: This message is sent automatically whenever:
+**Note**: This message is sent automatically:
+- Every 10 seconds (auto-broadcast to sync Companion module)
+- When DeckPilot starts (2 second delay)
+- When a recorder is added
-- A take is set via the UI
+- When a take is set via the UI
-- A take is set via OSC command (`/deckpilot/{recorder}/setTake` or `/deckpilot/all/setAll`)
+- When a take is set via OSC command (`/deckpilot/{recorder}/setTake` or `/deckpilot/all/setAll`)
-- Shot or take numbers are changed
+- When shot or take numbers are changed

 ## Companion Module Setup